plone/training/rst2myst/README-convert.md

 Once we have cleaned up the source `.rst` files, we can run an actual conversion.

 :::bash
-rst2myst convert --dry-run --stop-on-fail \
+rst2myst convert --stop-on-fail \
-*.rst \
+index.rst \
 about/*.rst \
 advanced-python/*.rst \
 angular/*.rst \